 As with D-Type Font Engine and Rasterizer, the rendering quality is excellent.
 Crisp, smooth, anti-aliased type and graphics are standard.
 On top of this, D-Type PowerDoc Engine adds support for alpha-masking and high-quality bitmap resampling and filtering.

-It is important to note that D-Type PowerDoc Engine is not only for documents used in print.
-Instead, D-Type PowerDoc technology is ideal whenever high-quality visual presentation is required.
-As with all other D-Type engines, D-Type PowerDoc Engine is suitable for all types of output devices including CRT monitors, LCD and TV screens.
-The engine generates exactly the same result (down to the pixel) on any platform your application will run on — whether this is Windows, Mac OS X, Linux, iOS, Android or your own custom embedded system.
+D-Type PowerDoc Engine excels at rendering high-quality electronic documents and works well on all types of output devices, monitors, LCD and TV screens.
+The engine generates exactly the same result, down to the pixel, on any platform your application will run on — whether this is Windows, macOS, Linux, iOS, Android or your own custom embedded system.

 D-Type PowerDoc Engine is a high-level scalable graphics library featuring a rich set of 2D graphics primitives.
 The term scalable means that all graphics primitives (e.g. text, shapes, bitmap images) are interpreted as vectors rather than bitmaps.
 This allows applications to scale the output to virtually any desired size without compromising the quality.
 Additionally, this approach makes it possible to apply various mathematical transformations to any rendered objects, including compression, expansion, rotation, skew, perspective or any combination.
 Finally, the term high-level indicates that D-Type PowerDoc Engine is not just a collection of routines for drawing graphics primitives, but a technology for creating and rendering entire pages and documents in an object oriented manner.